gcmartinelli/assetfynder/README.md

   output filename if one is given; else prints to stdout.

 Options:
-  --verbose  Output more information during execution --help     Show this message and exit.
+  --verbose    Output more information during execution --nowayback  Do not incorporate wayback machine results --help       Show this message and exit.

 ```